Susan Bates Knitting Needles come in many styles.

 Tipping point interchangeable tips give you every option for yarn weights and your knitting projects.
 Different knitting needle sizes come in different colors for easy identification.

-- Having 3 different needle points is beneficial
+Having 3 different very lightweight needle points is beneficial.

 Crystalites Needles